Light and lovely! If traditional fruitcake isn't your thing then you have to try my Citrus Almond Cake!

 Be sure to fold in your beaten egg whites in thirds with a spatula and GENTLY for a lovely and light result as that is the only ingredient bringing air and lightness to this cake.

-Allow the cake to cool completely before serving, in fact, this cake tastes better the following day so make a day ahead for best flavor
+As with all egg based cakes, allow the cake to cool completely before serving, in fact, this cake tastes better the following day so make a day ahead for best flavor

 YOU WILL NEED

 6 eggs separated

 Juice of 2 large oranges + zest of 1 large orange

 2 teaspoons brandy essence

 1/2 cup spelt flour (you can also use plain/all-purpose flour if you wish)